 - Boost recognition.
 Is your company new or competing in a field with a lot of other players?
 Having a strong logo can help clients recognize your brand more readily.

-- Create memorability.
-Consumers shop with their eyes and logos can be easier to remember than names, products and services.
+- Create a memorability.
+Consumers shop with their eyes and logos can be easier to remember than names, products, and services.
 Over time, a customer comes to associate your logo with your company.